openintegrationhub/OIH-Edge-Extension/README.md

 All Source Components have to inherit from the ConnectorBaseClass and override its `__init__()` and `run()` methods.
 The ConnectorBaseClass itself inherits from the threading class in order to guarantee a non-blocking query of data.
 The `run()` method moves within two nested loops depending wether the Source Component is started, stopped or terminated.

 ## Deployment
+There are two different deployment configurations depending on the test cases you want to use.

-### Docker
+### Basic deployment (creates a Docker container with the Python application):

-1. Clone the repository
+a.
+Clone the repository
-2. Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
+b.
+Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
-3. Build and run the Docker container with the following command:
+c.
+Build and run the Docker container with the following command:
    - **docker-compose build**

-     **or**

-     **docker-compose -f docker-compose-test.yml build**

-     (For additional Docker deployment of InfluxDB, Chronograf and Grafana as used in [Test case 1](#test-case-1-configjson))
    - **docker-compose run app**

+### Extended deployment (Basic deployment + InfluxDB, Grafana and Chronograf as used in [Test case 1](#test-case-1-configjson))

+a.
+Clone the repository
+b.
+Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
+c.
+Build and run the Docker containers with the following command:
+   - **docker-compose -f docker-compose-test.yml build**
+   - **docker-compose -f docker-compose-test.yml run app**

 ## Edge Flow configuration